SherineAwad/bitbybit/rnaseqexpressions.rst

 In Progress
 ---------------

-We need to write R script.
+We need to write R script and use EgdeR.
 Lets first declare our libraries ::

   library(tximport)